Huawei sales up, but growth slows under virus, US pressure

 Sales in the first nine months of 2020 rose to 671.3 billion yuan ($100.4 billion), Huawei reported.
 It said net profit was 8%, down from the first half’s 9.2% margin.

 The company gave no details of its smartphone shipments.
 Sales outside China have weakened because its handsets no longer come preloaded with Google’s popular music, maps and other features.
-But sales growth in China, where Huawei phones already used local alternatives, have grown sharply.
+But sales in China, where Huawei phones already used local alternatives, have grown sharply.

 Huawei’s global market share in smartphones rose to 19.6% in the three months ending in June, up from 17.7% a year earlier, according to Canalys.
 That was driven by strength in its home market, where Huawei had a 51% market share and sales rose 32% to 14.5 million handsets.